 Spend the day exploring 2 of the most charming towns in Italy: Positano and Amalfi.

-You can get from Sorrento to Positano by boat or bus, and from there go further to Amalfi by bus.
+You can travel from Sorrento to Positano by boat or bus and then to Amalfi by bus.

-SITA SUD links Sorrento to Salerno and you can buy a bus ticket from any newspaper stand in town.
-Make sure to check the bus timetables and do note that during the peak season, buses have delays and you might not be able to get on the first one.
+SITA SUD connects Sorrento to Salerno, and you can buy a bus ticket from any newspaper in town.
+Make sure to check the bus timetables, and note that during the peak season, buses have delays, and you might not be able to get on the first one.

 Another option would be to rent a car and drive the Amalfi Coast.

-Just be sure to leave early from Sorrento because during summer it will be difficult to find a parking space in both Positano and Amalfi.
+Just be sure to leave early from Sorrento.
+During summer, it will be difficult to find a parking space in both Positano and Amalfi.

-Even though Positano is small there are plenty of things to explore on a day here.
+Even though Positano is small, there are plenty of things to explore in a day here.

 40 minutes away by car, Amalfi is more relaxed and less pretentious than Positano.
-There is basically one main street, carved between the mountains, packed with souvenir shops and restaurants.
+It has one main street, carved between the mountains, packed with souvenir shops and restaurants.

 Day 6 – Ravello and other towns on the Amalfi Coast